csonto/git-private/README.md

 The configuration will look like this (without comments):

     [private "wip"]
+        # by default remote with same name (thus "wip") will be used.
-        # you can use your own git server for backups:
+        # You can use your own git server for backups:
         #remote = private

         # refs to backup with git wip: